marcusjhang/blog/content/blog/running.md

 ---
 **Disclaimer: I am not a professional.
 I ended my first marathon with a time of 4:25:14.
 That's slower than the time taken for the average male (4:21:03).**

-There are some who can literally get off a couch and run a marathon, to those people, I salute you.
-If you arent one of those people, feel free to read.

 First of all, I'll lay down some "rules" you should think about before signing up for a marathon.
 1. You should only run a marathon if you feel compelled to.
 2. You should only run a marathon if you have the time to prepare for one.